First-Time Pregnancy: Tips New Moms Should Follow

 7. Get Proper Sleep and Rest

 A good night’s sleep, ideally eight hours, along with daytime rest, is vital during pregnancy.
-Avoid working late hours at night, a sits generally discouraged.
+Avoid working late hours at night, sitting generally discouraged.
 Sleeping on your left side is recommended, as it improves blood circulation from you to your baby.

 8. Discuss Any Concerns with Your Doctor